DataDog/documentation/content/en/service_management/workflows/trigger.md

 {{< img src="service_management/workflows/trigger-workflow-step.png" alt="The service_name input parameter is required in the child workflow" style="width:100%;" >}}

 You can also pass the result of a child workflow back to the parent workflow by defining **Output parameters** in the child workflow.
-The **Trigger workflow** step in the parent workflow retrieves the output parameters from the child workflow.
+The **Trigger Workflow** step in the parent workflow retrieves the output parameters from the child workflow.

 ## Run history